sri-sruthi/Personalized-Health-Intervention-Recommendation-Agent/README.md

 ## 1. Introduction

-This repository contains the implementation of a personalized health intervention system designed to generate user-specific recommendations based on wearable sensor data.
-The system integrates sequence modeling (LSTM), reinforcement learning (PPO, SAC), and a hybrid decision-making mechanism to provide context-aware behavioural interventions that aim to improve key health indicators such as sleep efficiency, activity levels, and daily movement patterns.
+This repository implements a personalized health intervention system designed to generate user-specific recommendations based on wearable sensor data.
+The system integrates sequence modeling (LSTM), reinforcement learning (PPO and SAC), and a hybrid decision-making mechanism to provide context-aware behavioural interventions aimed at improving key health indicators such as sleep efficiency, activity levels, and daily movement patterns.

 The project includes a modular codebase, a custom Gymnasium environment, reproducible training pipelines, and an interactive Streamlit interface for demonstration and evaluation.